 Are there any limitations to sending a fax this way?

-While fax machines have come a long way in supporting color faxing, there are still some limitations to be aware of.
-First, not all fax machines support color printing, so make sure your machine can handle color faxes.
+While fax machines have come a long way in supporting color faxing, there are still some limitations to be aware of when wanting to send a color fax.
+First, not all fax machines support color fax printing, so make sure your machine can handle color faxes.
 Also, color fax transmissions may take longer than black-and-white faxes due to the increased data size.
 Finally, it's important to note that the quality of the image can vary depending on your machine and the recipient's machine.

 Email has become an essential communication tool in today's digital age.
 But is it possible to send a color fax via email?
 Let's find out.